- Get Help

 When the one you love tells you they were assaulted...

-If your boyfriend or girlfriend tells you that they were assaulted, you may feel unsure of how to help them.
+If your boyfriend or girlfriend or partner tells you that they were assaulted, you may feel unsure of how to help them.
 Here are some suggestions.

 Listen: Avoid suggesting how they should feel.
 Expect a wide range of feelings.
 Don’t press for details.